greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 Known issues:
 * Greenshot general: OCR is not working on 64 bit Windows, as the MODI-OCR component from Microsoft is not available in 64 bit.
 * Greenshot general: I-Beam cursor isn't displayed correctly on the final result.
+* Greenshot general: Not all hotkeys can be changed in the editor.
+For example the pause or the Windows key need to be modified directly in the ini.
 * Greenshot editor: Rotate only rotates the bitmap, not the added elements or cursor
+* Greenshot editor: The shadow and torn edges effects don't create a transparent background yet.
 * Confluence Plug-in: the retrieving of the current page from firefox only works on the currently displayed Firefox tab.
 This is a problem since Firefox 13 and it is currently unknown if there is a fix.

 0.8.1 Build 1483